 Bolivia is a very ethnically diverse country.
 It’s actually the most indigenous country in the Americas, with a majority of the population having Native American ancestry.

-Where you choose to spend your time in Bolivia will depend on how long you have and what your onward travel plans are.
-There aren’t many great options for international connections by air here, so backpacking Bolivia is best combined with visits to neighboring countries such as Peru, Chile, or Brazil.
+Where you choose to spend your time in Bolivia will depend on how long you were planning on travelling and what your onward travel plans are.
+There aren’t many great options for international connections by air here, so backpacking Bolivia is best combined with visits to neighbouring countries such as Peru, Chile, or Brazil.

 The best way to plan your Bolivia adventure is figuring out how you’ll get in and out of the country, and then connecting the dots in between with your allocated time-frame.
-Many travelers enter Bolivia via one neighboring country and then exit to another.
+As we mentioned above, most travellers enter Bolivia via one neighbouring country and then exit to another.

 While Bolivia isn’t a huge country, the long and winding mountain roads that take you between many points of interest means you might have to spend quite a few days sitting on long-distance buses to see it all.
 Travel in Bolivia can be slow and bumpy (but it sure is scenic).

-7 Days: Lake Titicaca, La Paz, Salt Flats
+7 Days: Lake Titicaca, Isla del Sol, La Paz, Salt Flats

 If you only have a week to spend in Bolivia, you should consider visiting overland after travelling in Peru.
 Doing so means you can start your backpacking Bolivia adventure at the gorgeous Lake Titicaca.
-The lake is split between Peru and Bolivia, so you may as well visit both sides as they both have something different to offer.
+The lake is split between two South American countries, Peru and Bolivia, so you may as well visit both sides as they both have something different to offer.

 You’ll want to spend at least one night at Lake Titicaca, and you can choose to do so in a few different places.
 On the Bolivian side, you can stay in the lakeside town of Copacabana or catch a ferry and overnight on the remote Isla del Sol.